 Cross-Sector Comparison

-During the 2019-20 academic year, nearly 4% of Georgia’s K-12 students were homeschooled.
-Almost twice as many students attended private schools, at 7%.
-In contrast, the percentage of Georgia students attending charter schools was slightly less than homeschool participation, at only 3%.
-In 2021-22, 4.6% of Georgia’s K-12 students were homeschooled.
+During the 2019-20 academic year, 3.9% of Georgia’s K-12 students were homeschooled.
+Almost twice as many students attended private schools, at 7.3%.
+In contrast, the percentage of Georgia students attending charter schools was slightly less than homeschool participation, at only 3.3%.
+In 2021-22, 4.2% of Georgia’s K-12 students were homeschooled.
 Almost twice as many students attended private schools, at 7.7%.
 In contrast, the percentage of Georgia students attending charter schools was slightly less than homeschool participation, at only 3.5%.

 School Choice Context

 In addition to homeschooling, parents in Georgia have various educational choices available.
 These options include traditional public schools with inter- and intra-district options, vouchers, and tax credit scholarships, charter schools, magnet schools, and virtual learning programs.
 There do not appear to be any funding options for traditional homeschool families.
-It is unclear if students in microschools, homeschool co-ops, or hybrid homeschools might qualify for the average $4,000 annual “scholarship.”
+It is unclear if students in microschools, homeschool co-ops, or hybrid homeschools might qualify for the Qualified Education Expense Tax Credit scholarship.

 Commentary